judevector/simple_shell/README.md

 In this project we collaborated in creation of a simple shell terminal

-This shell runs basic commands like ls, cat, vi, cd, mkdir etc
+This shell runs basic commands like ls, cat, vi, cd,etc